gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v12.0.2.0 2013/09/06 Renamed main script form to 'Script Central'.
+v12.0.3.0 2013/09/06 Fixed 'Not a PCB or footprint loaded' bug on main script run without PCB file open.
+Added parenthesis around user strings reported in StdOut and StdErr.
+Added test points (TP) as a valid component designator for ComponentValidator.vbs.
+Added anchors for resistance and capacitance regex. v12.0.2.0 2013/09/06 Renamed main script form to 'Script Central'.
 Added 'Tools' label to main script form, and made run checks button larger than the tool buttons. v12.0.1.0 2013/09/05 Fixed bug with RenumberPads, no longer crashes on exit.
 Added button on main form to call resize designator script. v12.0.0.0 2013/09/04 Added RenumberPads script, with link from the main form.
 Currently crashes on RenumberPads exit.